 SEIU Healthcare Minnesota will provide you with 10 days’ notice of any membership cancellations.
 Continue to take dues deductions from union members until you receive a membership cancellation notice from SEIU Healthcare Minnesota.
 Direct workers who have questions about union membership to SEIU Healthcare Minnesota at 651-294-8100 or SEIUhomecare@seiuhcmn.org.

-Workers accrue one hour of paid time off for every 43 hours they provide direct support in PCA Choice, CDCS, or CSG.
-For each pay period, take the total number of hours worked providing services for a participant in PCA Choice, CDCS, or CSG and divide that number by 43 to determine the total amount of PTO earned for that pay period.
+Workers accrue one hour of paid time off for every 40 hours they provide direct support in PCA Choice, CDCS or CSG.
+For each pay period, take the total number of hours worked providing services for a participant in PCA Choice, CDCS or CSG and divide that number by 40 to determine the total amount of PTO earned for that pay period.
 Round paid time off to the nearest hundredth.
+The PCA Choice-CDCS-CSG-Reporting Spreadsheet (XLS) has a formula embedded which will automatically calculate the per pay period PTO accrual rate.

-Track the number of hours for each worker in PCA Choice, CDCS, or CSG.
-For workers who provide services through more than one PCA Choice agency or fiscal support entity, SEIU Healthcare Minnesota will track the total number of hours worked and notify each one when the worker has reached 600 hours.
+Track the number of hours for each worker in PCA Choice, CDCS or CSG.
+For workers who provide services through more than one PCA Choice agency or FMS provider, SEIU Healthcare Minnesota will track the total number of hours worked and notify provider agency when the worker has reached 600 hours.
+In order to utilize PTO, a worker must have worked 600 hours or six months, whichever comes first, in covered programs.
+Although they cannot be used until the 600-hour or six-month threshold is reached, PTO hours do accrue during the first 600 hours or six months of service.

 It is a one-time requirement for each worker.